Kernix13/markdown-cheatsheet/frontmatter.md

 ---
 ```

-Everything in there will be seen as metadata
+Everything in there will be seen as metadata, and that block **_MUST_** be the first thing in your file!

 ## Basic Frontmatter options

 It's important to note that **Frontmatter is parsed as `YAML` blocks**, so the indentation is important

-- set regular variables with a colon setup
+- Set regular variables with a colon setup
 - Or convert them into an array of objects
-- you can even use the bracket way of defining arrays
+- You can even use the bracket way of defining arrays
-- you can have multidimensional object arrays
+- You can have multidimensional object arrays
-- you can use multi-line text blocks, use the pipe method
+- You can use multi-line text blocks using the pipe method

+> NOTE: the indentation disaplyed in the code block below is "off".
+See the source code for the actual indentation used.

 ```md
 ---